SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - (Holes) “She concealed her anguish under the brisk, practical mask of a schoolteacher.
 The stern, schoolteacher-shaped Hole in the Universe (who sometimes slapped).”

 ### Bottles and Cans
-- “Red bananas ripen.
+- (Bottles) “Red bananas ripen.
 Jackfruits burst.
 Dissolute bluebottles hum vacuously in the fruity air.”
+- (Bottles) “She even locked her sad, paint-flaking fridge, where she kept her week’s supply of cream buns that Kochu Maria brought her from Bestbakery in Kottayam.
+And the two bottles of rice water that she drank instead of ordinary water.” (w.r.t.
+Baby Kochamma)
+-

 ## Claim Synthesis